jvfaria/car_wash_art/Front-End/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Starting the front-end
-Once the project is on your local, run first `npm install` .
+Once the project is on your local, run the command `yarn` .
 Make shure you have Node and Yarn package manager installed also.

 ## Available Scripts